alfayoumy/Fourier/README.md

-# fourier
-Fourier Series Expansion in MATLAB
+# Fourier Series Expansion in MATLAB